eh111eh/eh111eh.github.io/_docs/02-weeks/week2.md

 Had a weekly meeting with **@moorepants**, **@tjstienstra**, and **@ricdigi**.
 There was a technical issue with me failing to join the Zoom meeting, so this should be resolved before the next meeting.

 It was a good opportunity to learn about **@ricdigi**'s project, as I was unsure of it before the meeting.
-His project primarily aims to enhance the performance of SymPy's physics.mechanics and physics.vector modules.
+His project primarily aims to enhance the performance of SymPy's `physics.mechanics` and `physics.vector modules`.

 ### Others